Unarmed Civilian Protection

 What is UCP?

-Unarmed Civilian Protection & Accompaniment (UCP) is a proven, courageous, nonviolent approach to civilian protection used in local neighborhoods and large-scale international conflicts.
+Unarmed Civilian Protection & Accompaniment (UCP/A) is a proven, courageous, nonviolent approach to civilian protection used in local neighborhoods and large-scale international conflicts.
 It centers the agency of local actors.

 The DCPT offers UCP based on human dignity and nonpartisanship with a focus on: 1) protecting those most at risk, 2) supporting constructive conflict and nonviolent resistance movements, 3) re-humanization and as possible cultivating empathy.